InfiniCodeLLC/Fakery/README.md

 Use of the Swift Package Manager requires Swift >=5.3.

-## Contributing

-Please see our [playbook](https://github.com/hyperoslo/playbook/blob/master/GIT_AND_GITHUB.md) for guidelines on contributing.

-## Author
+## Authors

 Vadym Markov, markov.vadym@gmail.com
+Jacob Graves, freakazoidjake@gmail.com

 ## License

-**Fakery** is available under the MIT license.
+**Phony** is available under the MIT license.
 See the LICENSE file for more info.